Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 aph

 Mul.
 Kind Note
-#@SECTION: 0..1 aggr <desc> represents a general but brief description
+0..1 aggr <desc> represents a general but brief description

 of the object in question.

 CompuConst

-#@SECTION: 0..1 aggr This is the inverse value of the constraint.
+0..1 aggr This is the inverse value of the constraint.
 This

 Tags: xml.sequenceOffset=30